matthewd673/Verdant/README.md

 A flexible game engine built on MonoGame, designed to simplify the tedious parts of game development without restricting developer freedom.

-**NOTE** IsoEngine is in early development.
+**NOTE:** IsoEngine is in early development.
 APIs may be incomplete, and are subject to (potentially drastic) change without warning.

 ## Build Info